Research mentors play an essential role in the success of student poster presentations. A student must have mentor approval to submit a poster.

 - My student doesn't plan to present a poster

-Most of the presentations at the Celebration of Undergraduate Research and Creative Performance are done as posters.
+Most of the presentations at the Celebration of Undergraduate Research and Creative Activity are done as posters.
 These are typically flat posters, occasionally trifolds, and sometimes with presentations on a computer.

 - My student doesn't have an abstract yet